bitcoinops/bitcoinops.github.io/_includes/articles/cardcoins-rbf-batching.md

 upwards), but it exposes their customers to [potential confusion][rbf blog] as their withdrawal transaction updates in their wallet.
-It would also be messy for the customer to spend from this transaction while it remains unconfirmed, as the enterprise will have to account for this child spend when attempting to replace the parent.
-Even worse, the enterprise may have a withdrawal [pinned][pinning] by another service that the customer withdrew their funds directly to.
+It would also be messy for the customer to spend from this transaction while it remains unconfirmed, as the enterprise will have to pay for this child spend when attempting to replace the parent.
+Even worse, the enterprise may have a withdrawal [pinned][pinning] by another service which received the customer's withdrawal.

 When combining these two tools, a service provider unlocks new functionality but is similarly exposed to novel forms of complexity.
 In the base case, combining